 - A. Vibration: Bearing vibrations are measured by acceleration transducers at wide bandwidth.
-Several analysis functions are performed on the results in order to detect wearing, lubrication problems or possible other operational defects.
-The analysis functions comprise: - Traditional methods based on time and frequency domain characteristics and different filtering functions - Advanced, patented methods combining adaptive filtering, likelihood ratios and binary decision evaluation - B. Temperatures: Bearing and lubrication oil temperatures are measured by several sensors.
+Several analysis functions are performed on the results in order to detect wearing, lubrication problems or possible other operational defects. - B. Temperatures: Bearing and lubrication oil temperatures are measured by several sensors.
 The resulting trends are stored in the PCMS. - C. Lubrication oil properties: the following attributes are monitored by means of various sensors installed in the Shaft Line Support Unit (SSU): - Humidity - Contamination - Metal particles